Anal sex may be an acquired taste, but if done right, it can be a potentially amazing addition to anyone's sex life.

 Of course, you won't necessarily need to do this every time you want to get frisky, but it sure does help at first.

 Another thing that helps quite a bit is getting sexually stimulated before attempting anything butt related.
-Pornography, foreplay, or whatever is your go to to get your engines running will do the trick.
+Pornography, foreplay, or whatever is your go to to get your engines running should do the trick.

 From there, you can simply enjoy these new sensations or start experimenting with more fingers or smaller toys.